hamsando/node-red-contrib-stoptimer-varidelay/README.md

 ## General usage ##
-Sends the msg through the first output after the set timer duration.
+Sends the received msg through the first output after the set timer duration.
 If a new msg is received before the timer has ended, it will replace the existing msg and the timer will be restarted, unless the new msg has a payload of 'stop' or 'STOP', in which case it will stop the timer.
-The second output allows you to send an additional payload of a number, string or boolean.
+The second output allows you to send an additional payload of a number, string or boolean when the timer completes.
 If the timer is stopped, the second and third output will automatically send a payload of 'stopped'.
-The third output will send the time remaining, in HH:MM:SS format as time ticks away.
-The status below the node as well as the third output can be configured to update:
+The third output will send the time remaining as time ticks away.

+The status below the node as well as the third output can be configured to update at a frequency of:
 * Never(default)
 * Every Second
 * Every Minute, Last minute by seconds